kjprovencal/vscode-comments/README.md

 Simple vscode extension for conditionally commenting blocks or lines of code.
 Start a comment using `cmd+/`.
 If multiple lines are selected, a block comment will be created using `editor.action.blockComment`.
-If <= 1 line is selected, a line comment is created using `editor.action.lineComment`.
+If 1 or fewer lines are selected, a line comment is created using `editor.action.lineComment`.